This blog may contain affiliate links. Read our disclosure policy for more info.

 Coco’s Cafe is a one-of-a-kind coffeehouse that not only bakes its own delicious artisan bread but also caters to the exacting standards of even large groups.
 They offer an ever-changing selection of coffees and teas as well as catering services available.
 From those who need to get their fix to those who have an entire party needing to be fed – this place has you covered!

 This Jasper cafe is a one-stop-shop for all your bread needs.
-There you can find artisan sourdoughs, coffee, and espresso – and even a full breakfast & lunch menu daily!
+There you can find artisan sourdoughs, coffee, and espresso – and even a full breakfast & lunch menu daily that has vegan-friendly options!
 They also offer an array of different foods to choose from on the side, including cakes or cupcakes.

 You can check out Coco’s Cafe menu here!